Chromatic Filters & Tinted Lenses for Visual Snow Syndrome

 The Relationship Between Color and VSS

-How Chromatic Filters and Tinted Lenses Help with VSS
+How Chromatic Filters and Tinted Lenses Help with Visual Snow Syndrome (VSS)

-Studies have shown that chromatic filters and tinted lenses can be highly effective for many people with VSS, with around 80–90% of patients experiencing symptom relief with specific tints.
+Studies suggest that chromatic filters and tinted lenses can be highly effective for many individuals with Visual Snow Syndrome (VSS).
+Approximately 80-90% of patients report symptom relief when using tints tailored to their specific visual sensitivities.

 Chromatic filters and tinted lenses can assist in several areas